Tang-hubert/vehicleforensics_evaluate/README.md

     For hash output error: `Squared norm of signature is too large: *********`<br />
     For encrypt output error: `except: -1`(set by programmer)

-# Additional
-- Don't use SFTP for the value sending protocal, try to use another way like socket, HTTP....